 01618830666

 Japanese knotweed (Fallopia japonica) is one of the most invasive plant species in the United Kingdom.
-It is known for its ability to grow quickly and outcompete native plants.
+It is known for its ability to increase and outcompete native plants.
 This can lead to reduced biodiversity and erosion.
 Other invasive plant species that are considered a problem in the UK include:

 Himalayan balsam (Impatiens glandulifera) is considered an invasive plant species in the United Kingdom.